jmkristian/agwpe-tools/README.md

 Characters sent to the remote station and received from the remote station are encoded as specified by the command line option --encoding.

-You can use converse to make your own customized software.
+You can make your own software that uses converse.
 For example, see how to poll a BBS on [Windows](BBS_polling.md) or [Linux](BBS_polling_linux.md).